 Ron Padgett: Sometimes I’ve written a long poem just because I hadn’t written one in a while.
-The long poems in this book were written over several days, then revised only several years.
+The long poems in this book were written over several days, then revised over several years.
 But the reader can read them at whatever speed he or she wants.
 Forty-five years ago, I experimented with speeds, by reading only one line of a poem per minute, or one word every five seconds.
 It was interesting and sort of awful, but I convinced myself that I had learned something from it.

-Amy King: How did your grandson Marcello respond to “Happy Birthday to Us?”
+Amy King: How did your grandson Marcello respond to “Happy Birthday to Us”?

 Ron Padgett: Marcello loves all poems that mention him.